Build and Deploy Your Directory Frontend | Yext Hitchhikers Platform

 - Update your

-Now that the Directory Manager is actively powering a tree in your Content, let’s update your Pages code to incorporate that data.
+Now that the Directory Manager is actively powering a tree in your Knowledge Graph, let’s update your Pages code to incorporate that data.
 By the end of this unit, you will have a full location directory website up and running.

 Update Your Templates